tiferrei/PEDASI/docs/source/ref_applications_api.rst

        - integer

      * - dataset_id
-       - The numeric id of the data set within the specific data source
+       - The id of the data set within the specific data source, which may be a URI
-       - integer

-     * - dataset_uri
-       - The uri of the data set within the specific data source
-       - integer
+       - string

+Response class (Status 200): application/json
+  Dependent on data source

 --------